Hydrochloric Acid Storage Tanks: Storage Requirements and Precautions

 Polyethylene HCl Acid Storage Tanks

-Polyethylene, or poly, tanks are made of cross-linked polyethylene (XLPE), high-density polyethylene (HDPE) or low-density polyethylene (LDPE).
+Polyethylene, or poly tanks, are made of cross-linked polyethylene (XLPE), high-density polyethylene (HDPE) or low-density polyethylene (LDPE).
 Chemically resistant XLPE tanks are cost-effective, and the most commonly recommended solution for hydrochloric acid storage.

 HCl Fiberglass Reinforced Plastic (FRP) Tanks